S Arabia denies HR watchdogs’ allegations

 Rights group Amnesty International (AI) alleged that the accused were “convicted after sham trials that violated international fair trial standards (and) which relied on confessions extracted through torture.”

-Human Rights Watch and AI also alleged that most of the convicts belonged to a particular sect and that 11 of those executed were convicted of spying for Iran.
+Human Rights Watch and AI also alleged that most of the convicts belonged to a particular sect and that 11 of those executed were convicted of spying.

 Rights group Amnesty International (AI) alleged that the accused were “convicted after sham trials that violated international fair trial standards (and) which relied on confessions extracted through torture.”

-Human Rights Watch and AI also alleged that most of the convicts belonged to a particular sect and that 11 of those executed were convicted of spying for Iran.
+Human Rights Watch and AI also alleged that most of the convicts belonged to a particular sect and that 11 of those executed were convicted of spying.